COMMUNITY LEADERSHIP PROGRAM

 SJSU Engineering service leaners design, facilitate workshops to ignite a passion for science and technology among K-12 students in central San José.

 In the last edition of CommUniverCity’s time-honored Engineering in Action program brought together over 200 engineering students from the Charles W. Davidson College of Engineering and over 400 elementary students from after-school programs and youth centers in the Downtown San José area.
-The engineering students eagerly showcased their projects to educate, engage and motivate these young children in education and careers.

 The Engineering in Action series of workshops took place on Friday, November 13th, Thursday November 19th and Friday, November 20th.
 Forty-nine groups of the Materials Engineering 25 and 153 classes visited the CORAL,ThinkTogether, McKinley Youth Center and Third Street Community Center after school programs.
 The materials engineering students prepared projects from a variety of different topics such as ceramics, diffusion, mechanical properties, magnetic properties, and a host of other subjects.
 Children from kindergarten to fifth grade had the opportunity to get their hands on fun-filled projects.